VazkiiMods/Botania/CONTRIBUTING.md

 6. CI should automatically build and upload the release to GitHub releases, CurseForge, and Modrinth.
 Double check those places to make sure it made it there properly.
 The release script is at `scripts/upload_releases.sh` if you need to debug.
 Note that if the required Java version ever changes, the script will need adjusting.
-7. Announce the release on the Violet Moon forums under the `Botania` major tag and `twitter-mirror` minor tag, which will mirror the announcement to Discord's #mod_updates channel and the Violet Moon Twitter account.
+7. Announce the release on the Violet Moon forums under the `Botania` major tag and `sns-mirror` minor tag, which will mirror the announcement to Discord's #mod_updates channel and the Violet Moon Twitter account.

 ## Working with GameTest